 |Function||Regulation of growth, development, metabolism, temperature, sexual maturation, reproduction, blood pressure, heart rate, breastfeeding, immune response and many other vital physical functions and processes|

 Continue your learning

-Now that you're familiar with the general organization and function of the endocrine system, you can continue learning about the endocrine glands in more detail.
-You can start with the pituitary, thyroid and parathyroid glands.
+Now that you're familiar with the general organization and function of the endocrine system, you can continue learning about some of the other systems in the human body.